W4RH4WK/Debloat-Windows-10/README.md

 10.

-I personally find the state Windows 10 comes in quite shocking / scary and want to have very slim, scriptable solution to remove and disable Windows 10's features most people do not need nor want.
+I personally find the state Windows 10 comes in quite shocking / scary and want to have very quick, scriptable solution to remove and disable Windows 10's *features* most people do not need nor want anyway.

-The scripts provided consists of Powershell scripts, you should have no problems altering and using them to fit your needs.
+You should have no problems using the provided Powershell scripts or altering them to fit your needs.
 Do not forget to set the execution policy for Powershell scripts.
-And of course, how have to run them with administrative privileges.
+And of course, you have to run them with administrative privileges.

     PS> Set-ExecutionPolicy Unrestricted